mikrono/tModLoaderWiki_kr_ko/Geometry.md

 ## Vector2 rotation
 Rotating a vector can be useful for many purposes.
 A common example is giving a weapon inaccuracy.
 By taking an original Vector2 and calling the `RotatedByRandom` method on it, we can calculate a new Vector2 that has been rotated at most the provided radians.
 See [ExampleGun.cs](https://github.com/tModLoader/tModLoader/blob/master/ExampleMod/Items/Weapons/ExampleGun.cs#L61) to see this in action in the Shotgun and Chain gun examples.
 Note that the resulting distribution is not evenly distributed, which works well for this effect.

 We can also rotate a vector by a non-random amount.
 The `RotatedBy` method does this.
-For example, we could rotate a vector by `Math.Pi / 2` or `MathHelper.ToRadians(90)` to calculate a vector that is perpendicular to the original vector.
+For example, we could rotate a vector by `MathHelper.Pi / 2` or `MathHelper.ToRadians(90)` to calculate a vector that is perpendicular to the original vector.
 We could use that vector to create a splitting projectile.
 By repeatedly rotating a vector, we can calculate several vectors representing an arc.
 See [ExampleGun.cs](https://github.com/tModLoader/tModLoader/blob/master/ExampleMod/Items/Weapons/ExampleGun.cs#L87) to see this in action in the Vampire Knives example.

 // Others?